Spiced Walnuts

 Fall is in the air and it feels great!
 “Not too hot, not too cold, you just need a light jacket.”

-Of all the aromas we can smell in fall; fireplaces, football concession-stand foods, pumpkin pie spice, mulled apple cider, my Ma’s spiced pecans were always my favorite.
+Of all the “Fall” scents, like fireplaces, football concession-stand foods, pumpkin pie spice, and mulled apple cider, my Ma’s spiced pecans were always my favorite.

 I decided to make her recipe but with walnuts to switch things up a bit.
 But really you can make this recipe with just about any type of nut you like.

-These cinnamon nutmeg spiced walnuts encompass all that is fall and will even work well in the winter season too.
+They are super crunchy and make you think of Fall every time you eat them.
+Don’t worry, they are also delicious in the Winter too.
 Not only are they are a healthy snack, they make great gifts for neighbors, teachers, and coworkers.

-Add them to charcuterie boards and cheese plates for texture.
+Add them to charcuterie boards and cheese plates for some extra crunch.
 Check out these Fall Appetizers for even more inspiration!

 walnuts in a bowl next to a bowl of sugar mix